Samir0420/MoneyMorph/README.md

 This repository contains a currency converter project that allows users to convert the currency they have easily.

-Getting Started To use the JokeBox extension, follow these steps:
+To use the MoneyMorph extension, follow these steps:

 Download the Chrome extension.
 Input the currency you have.